jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   (a) that he or she may forward to the Registrar a statement signed by him or her giving reasons why his or her name should be retained on the roll; and
   (b) that his or her name will be retained on the roll if he or she provides the Registrar with evidence that satisfies the Registrar that the name of the person objected to should be retained on the roll; and
   (c) that if he or she fails to forward a statement to the Registrar within 14 days after the day on which that notice is served on the person objected to, the Registrar will, under section 95B, remove from the roll the name of the person objected to.
-(4) Where, after making such inquiry as he or she thinks fit, or the Chief Registrar directs, the Registrar is unable, after making at least 2 attempts to do so, to serve the notice of objection on that person personally, the Registrar shall remove the name of that person from the roll and include the name in the dormant roll maintained under section 109.
+(4) Where, after making such inquiry as he or she thinks fit, or the Electoral Commission directs, the Registrar is unable, after making at least 2 attempts to do so, to serve the notice of objection on that person personally, the Registrar shall remove the name of that person from the roll and include the name in the dormant roll maintained under section 109.

 ### 95B Power to remove name from roll
 Where, within 14 days after the day on which a notice under section 95A(1) or section 96(2) is served on the person objected to,—either fails to provide evidence of eligibility to be on the roll or notifies the Registrar that he or she consents to the removal from the roll of the name of the person objected to, the Registrar shall, unless the objection has been withdrawn by the objector, remove from the roll the name of the person objected to and shall notify the parties accordingly.